-Rhinoplasty is one of the most demanding surgical procedures and is one of the specialties undertaken at Athré Facial Aesthetics.
+Rhinoplasty is one of the most demanding surgical procedures and is one of the specialties undertaken at Athré Facial Plastics.
 Successful rhinoplasty requires the surgeon to take into account every variable including:

-All of the considerations above, as well as a complete physical exam and a discussion regarding the patient’s desires and aesthetic norms, are part of the initial consultation.
-If you’re considering rhinoplasty, or if you are unhappy with the nose surgery results you have achieved from another surgeon and are considering revision rhinoplasty near Houston, you’ll want to know how the surgery is performed and how it can improve your looks, self-confidence, or health.
+All of these above considerations as well as a complete physical exam, and a discussion regarding the patient’s desires and aesthetic norms are part of the initial consultation.
+If you’re considering rhinoplasty, or if you are unhappy with the nose surgery results you have achieved from another surgeon and are considering revision rhinoplasty near Houston, you’ll want to contact us to learn more about how the surgery is performed and how it can improve your looks, self-confidence, and/or health.

 If you have had nasal surgery before and you are not happy with the results, read on to learn how Dr. Raghu Athré can help you achieve a satisfying outcome through revision rhinoplasty (nose surgery) at his Houston area practice.